jinglescode/time-series-forecasting-pytorch/README.md

 If your have succesfully installed all the 4 libraries above, you should see the text "All libraries loaded" after running the project.py file.

-In the same **project.py** file, append the following code to the existing code blocks.
+In the same **project.py** file, add the following code below the existing code blocks.
 Don't forget to replace "YOUR_API_KEY" with your actual Alpha Vantage API key, which can be obtained from the [support page](https://www.alphavantage.co/support/#api-key).

 ```
 config = {